 Add the seasoned shrimp and saute them in the onions until they are just turning pink, which takes another 3 minutes.

-Another pro tip on the shrimp: Normally I would add shrimp at the end of the recipe because they only take about 5 to 8 minutes to cook perfectly.
-If they cook much longer than that and they turn hard and rubbery.
-With this recipe, however, (and it may be Grammie's magic touch) we can add them at the beginning of the process and they are delicious and tender.
-This, I assume is due to the high water content of the mirlitons in which the shrimp cook.
+Lagniappe Tip: Normally I would add shrimp at the end of the recipe because they only take about 5 to 8 minutes to cook perfectly.
+If they cook much longer than that they turn hard and rubbery.
+With this recipe, however, we add them at the beginning of the process.
+They turn out delicious and tender, which I assume is due to the high water content of the mirlitons and a bit of Grammie's magic touch that keeps the shrimp tender.

 Begin to add the chopped mirliton in batches, stirring well to combine.